e1miran/Now-Playing-Serato/docs/templatevariables.rst

      - Artist for the song
    * - artistlongbio
      - Full biography of the artist
+   * - artistshortbio
+     - First paragraph of the long bio
    * - bitrate
      - Bitrate the file was encoded at
    * - bpm